 There are quite a few advantages associated with living in a residence hall.
 Unfortunately however, there are fewer rooms than students at the university.
 In Germany, it is not very common to have a campus system providing each student with a room in a residence hall upon enrolment.

-We recommend you apply as soon as possible for a room in a residence hall.
+We recommend to apply as soon as possible for a room in a residence hall.
 Otherwise, you might find yourself at the very end of a long waiting list.

-Finding private rented accommodation for the period of your stay in Kaiserslautern is neither very difficult nor very expensive.
+Finding private rented accommodation for the period of your stay in Kaiserslautern is neither difficult nor expensive.
 However, finding and living in private accommodation is different from living in a residence hall.

 The Kaiserslautern University guest house is located on campus and offers temporary rooms and apartments to visiting academics and their families.

 However, the duration of accommodation is limited to three months (students holding an Alexander von Humboldt scholarship may stay up to 12 months.)
 The rent, including utilities for a one-bedroom apartment is about €420 per month.

 If you wish to apply for a room in a guesthouse, please contact your program advisor at the university.